| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 by using various operators to combine smaller expressions.

-understands two different versions of regular expression
+grep understands two different versions of regular expression

 syntax: "basic"(BRE) and "extended"(ERE).
-In GNU grep
+In GNU grep,

 there is no difference in available functionality using either syntax.